architecture/nodePool

 resetNodePool(): void

-Drop all retained pooled nodes and reset instrumentation counters.
+Drop all retained pooled nodes and reset instrumentation counters to zero for deterministic test harness cleanup or memory-probe baselines.

 Returns: Nothing.